Raathigesh/Raathigesh.github.io/_posts/2015-12-16-Getting-Android-App-Running-With-React-Native-On-Windows.md

 - If things goes well you should see your application in the emulator or the device.

 ### Fixing 'Unable to download JS bundle' error
-When you open your app in the emulator/phone, you might see an error saying `Unable to download JS bundle`.
-This erro means the emulator/phone can't communicate to the packager to download the content.
+When you open your app in the phone, you might see an error saying `Unable to download JS bundle`.
+This error means the emulator/phone can't communicate to the packager to download the content.

 The steps I followed to resolve this issues.
 - Connect the phone to same WIFI network that your computer is connected to